marxjoy/pizza/README.md

 * [Setup](#setup)

 ## General info
-Django Project3 from CS50 Web Programming with Python and JavaScript Course
+Django Project3 from CS50 Web Programming with Python and JavaScript Course.
+Project includes:
+* menu and various types of possible ordered items (small vs. large, toppings etc.)
+* adding and removing items from menu using Django Admin
+* registration, login and logout for users(customers)
+* shopping cart

 ## Technologies